 Applicants should be over 21 and looking to purchase or remortgage a property in Scotland.

 We offer highly competitive rates, so if you already have a mortgage and want to switch to a better deal you can remortgage with us.
-To make things as easy as possible, you could borrow up to 90% of the valuation of your property.
+To make things as easy as possible, you could borrow up to 85% of the valuation of your property.
 As our remortgage packages also include a free valuation and free legals, we can help you save money, too.
-And because you never know where your career might take you next, our Professional Mortgage is fully portable, so you can take it with you if you move house.
+And because you never know where your career might take you next, our mortgages for professionals is fully portable, so you can take it with you if you move house.

 5 great reasons to choose a Professional Mortgage from the Scottish